-Amazon FBA vs Dropshipping are two popular business fulfillment methods.
+Amazon FBA vs dropshipping are two popular business fulfillment methods.
 They share similarities but also have some distinct differences.
 Each has a set of pros and cons, making them ideal for different seller goals and budgets.

 - Amazon FBA vs Dropshipping – Overview